 Be available and follow-up

 Remain open to further discussions, let them know that you are available if they need you.
 Check back with the person, because you care about how they are feeling.

 Remember your role and your own limits

-Your role is to provide support and to suggest other options when support is not enough.
+Your role is to provide non-judgmental support and to suggest other options when your support is not enough.
 Remember your own limits, do not become more involved than your time and skill permits.
 If the issues are beyond your ability to help, you may want to call and talk with someone at the Dean of Students or CAPS about how you can best help the student.
 You can also submit the Care Referral Form.

 If you believe that this is an emergency situation, including an imminent threat of harm to self or others, please call 9-1-1.
 The submission of a Care Referral Form will not address an emergency situation.